arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Project-Designing-an-HR-Database/Solution/ReadMe.md

 WHERE e.emp_nm = 'Toni Lembeck'

 ### Question 7: Describe how you would apply table security to restrict access to employee salaries using an SQL server.

-### Create a view that returns all employee attributes; results should resemble initial Excel file

 ## Step 4